AVXPANAOR/MedInternsGuide/README.md

 * **Roberts and Hedges’ Clinical Procedures in Emergency Medicine and Acute Care**: A comprehensive textbook, covering almost every procedure you might encounter during your internship and beyond.
 It also includes many [videos demonstrating key procedures and techniques](https://drive.google.com/drive/folders/1idTnUFNWPBWsYAvQo09S43p10wavs3Z6?usp=share_link).
 * **Suture like a Surgeon: A Doctor’s Guide to Surgical Knots and Suturing Techniques...**: A quick read, covering the theoretical foundations pretty well, but terrible when it comes to actually teaching techniques.
 * **Atlas of Suturing Techniques:
 Approaches to Surgical Wound, Laceration, and Cosmetic Repair**: The go-to reference when you want to do anything more complex than a simple interrupted suture.
-It also comes with various perfect illusterations and some [accompanying videos](https://atlasofsuturingtechniques.com/index.html).
+It also comes with various perfect illustrations and some [accompanying videos](https://atlasofsuturingtechniques.com/index.html).

 #### Clinical Reasoning and Personal Competencies
 * **[Case Records of the Massachusetts General Hospital](https://nejm.org/browse/nejm-article-type/case-records-of-the-massachusetts-general-hospital)**: A massive collection of case presentations that walk you through diagnosis, workup, and management, published by the prestigious New England Journal of Medicine.
 Free for Iranian users.